Sutto/emmett/README.md

 It doesn't automate the docs or the like - it just does the simplest thing possible.

+## Doc Generation

+Emmett is simply a pipeline for building documentation.
+It expects very little, namely:

+* There is a specific api index page.
+* There is a directory holding all API section information as markdown files
+* Each page has a h1 with the section name
+* Each page has one or more h2's with an api endpoint described inside a single one.

+From this, it will generate compiled HTML from a template (the default is built on bootstrap)
+with:

+* Markdown processed much like on GitHub.
+* A nav bar with your api name + drop downs of section titles.
+* An index of endpoints in each section before any of the endpoints are described.
+* An api index on the home page.

+It'll automatically use Pygments for code highlighting, so for http examples we encourage the syntax like:

+    ```http
+    GET /1/your/endpoint HTTP/1.1
+    Authorization: Bearer TOKEN
+    ``

+    ```http
+    HTTP/1.1 200 OK
+    Content-Type: text/plain

+    Alrighty then!
+    ```

+AKA, Calls described in the form of a simplified request lifecycle.

 ## Installation

 Add this line to your application's Gemfile: